immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28980 - [SC - Insight] Ther is an invariant Check Failure in flashLoan....md

 # Ther is an invariant Check Failure in flashLoan Function

-Submitted on Sun Mar 03 2024 19:28:46 GMT-0400 (Atlantic Standard Time) by @XDZIBECX for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Mar 4th 2024 at 01:28:46 UTC by @XDZIBECX for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28980